Aortic intramural hematoma

-If an intramural hematoma involves the ascending aorta (Stanford A), surgical treatment is offered to prevent rupture and progression to classic aortic dissection.
-Medical management of type A IMHs leads to mortality of 40% 13.
+If an intramural hematoma involves the ascending aorta (Stanford A), surgical treatment is offered to prevent rupture and progression to classic aortic dissection, which occurs in ~30% (range 20-45%) of patients 14.
+Medical management of type A intramural hematoma leads to mortality of 40% 13.

 Conservative management is indicated for an intramural hematoma of the descending aorta (Stanford B).

-RIsk factors for progression of IMH and worse prognosis include 13:
+Risk factors for progression of intramural hematoma and worse prognosis include 13:

-- increase thickness of the IMH at follow up CTA
+increase the thickness of the intramural hematoma at follow-up CTA

-Untreated, an IMH can be life-threatening as it can lead to:
+Untreated, an intramural hematoma can be life-threatening as it can lead to: